 Clerk

-• Use OTP-based sign-in — never store passwords, No passwords = no data leaks.
+- Use OTP-based sign-in — never store passwords.
+No passwords means no password leaks.

-• OTP sign-in also removes the need for a "Forgot Password" flow.
+- OTP sign-in also removes the need for a "Forgot Password" flow entirely.

-• When using JWT authentication, always extract the user from the JWT payload instead of sending it separately in the body, URL, or query parameters — this avoids data leaks.
+- When using JWT auth, always extract the user from the JWT payload instead of sending it separately in the body, URL, or query params — this avoids data leaks.

-P.S: Before copy-pasting anything, check the version and follow the documentation.
+P.S: Before copy-pasting anything, check the version and follow the docs.

-All the best!
-And don't forget to read Part 2, where I cover Back-end, Database, and Storage solutions.
+All the best.
+And read Part 2, where I cover backend, database, and storage.